Football hooliganism: Poland

 Football hooligans in Poland are commonly known under Polish terms pseudokibice or kibole.

 One of the biggest riots occurred at a World Cup qualifying match between Poland and England on 29 May 1993 in Chorzów.

 Arranged football hooligan fights in Poland are known as ustawki; they have become common in Poland since the late 1990s.
 On 30 March 2003, Polish police arrested 120 people after rival football supporters fought during a match between Śląsk Wrocław and Arka Gdynia.
 During the riot, hooligans pelted police officers with stones and fought a running battle with knives and axes.
 One victim was seriously injured and later died in hospital.

 During the 1998–99 UEFA Cup, a knife was thrown at Italian footballer Dino Baggio, from Parma F.C. by Polish supporters (allegedly Wisła Kraków fans), injuring his head.
 Supporters of Legia Warszawa also attracted negative attention in Lithuania during the match against Vetra Vilnius on 10 July 2007, where hooligans of Legia destroyed the home's team field and received a 2-year ban from all European Competitions.

-The most notable hooligan incidents happened in Kraków where supporters of the Wisła Kraków and KS Cracovia teams have a rivalry that reportedly extended to killings of opposing fans.
+The most notable hooligan incidents happened in Kraków where supporters of the Wisła Kraków and KS Cracovia teams have a rivalry called "The Holy War" that reportedly extended to killings of opposing fans.
+Several hooligans were criminally convicted for murdering opposing supporters in Kraków.
+However, members of both clubs organized fanclubs claim that violence is strictly related to hooligan gangs, or other organized crime groups that recruit hooligans into its ranks.
+Those gangs main activity is related to narcotics smuggling.

 Country-wide riots involving football fans were seen in 1998 in Słupsk and 2015 in Knurów.